daniel-234/reactnd-udacicards/README.md

+# Update

+This project is not maintained anymore and it has been archived.

 # UdaciCards Project

 The third and last project in the React Nanodegree course is a mobile application that allows users to study collections of flashcards.